 This cost can vary greatly, depending on your location and spatial needs.
 Enough space must be available to store inventory, process/package orders, and accommodate staff.

 Many solopreneurs often start working from their homes.
 This is an effective option if your inventory and order volume are small enough to stay out of the way of inhabiting the space.
-But, as business scales, your facility will need to grow as well—which usually means relocating to an offsite warehouse or storage unit.
+But, as business scales, your facility will need to grow as well—which usually means relocating to an off-site warehouse or storage unit.

 Here’s a closer look at the cost of those options:

 If you plan to use a space already available in your home (such as a guest bedroom or garage), you’ll need to calculate the cost of working in that area.
-This can be done by tallying up cleaning supplies, minor repairs, painting, and lighting accessories.
+This can be done by tallying up things like cleaning supplies, minor repairs, painting, and lighting accessories.

 Also factor in recurring expenses, such as additional electricity, insurance, and climate control beyond what you normally incur for living there.